pyomeca/bioptim/README.md

 It is possible to integrate (also called simulate) the states at will, by calling the `sol.integrate()` method.
 The `shooting_type: Shooting` parameter allows to select the type of integration to perform (see the enum Shooting for more detail).
+The `keepdims` parameter allows to keep the initial dimensions of the return structure.
+If set to false, depending on the integrator, intermediate points between the node can be added (usually a multiple of n_steps of the Runge-Kutta).
+By definition, setting `keepdims` to True while asking for `Shooting.MULTIPLE` would return the exact same structure.
+This will therefore raise an error.
+The same is true if `continusous` is set to False, which necessarily changes the dimension.
+It is therefore prohibited.
 The `merge_phase: bool` parameter requests to merge all the phases into one [True] or not [False].
 The `continuous: bool` parameter can be deceiving.
 If it mostly for internal purposes.
 In brief, it discards [True] or keeps [False] the arrival value of a node of integration, resulting in doubling the number of points at each node.